pbayer/DiscreteEventsCompanion.jl/docs/src/examples/queue_mmc_sm.md

 # M/M/c with State Machines

-Here we implement a simple state machine as an Actor.
-An Actor is a task listening to an event channel.
+Here we implement a simple state machine as an actor.
+An *actor* is a task listening to an event channel.
 It has an internal state and reacts accordingly to the events.
-Here we did a native Actor implementation without any libraries.
+Here we did a native actor implementation without any libraries.

-As before we define first states and events and a state machine body:
+As before with state machines we define first *states* and *events* and a *state machine body*:

 ```julia
 using DiscreteEvents, Printf, Distributions, Random